Hunger Action Center

 We all play a role in ending hunger.

 Hunger Free Vermont advocates for policies at the local, state, and federal level that ensure everyone living in Vermont can meet their needs and has access to enough food and the right foods for them and their families.
-Ending hunger requires changing laws and policies that make it hard for people to make ends meet or access the food they need.
+Ending hunger requires changing laws and policies that currently make it hard for people to make ends meet or access the food they need.

 Advocacy in the Vermont Statehouse

-State policies shape food security in Vermont, from making federal programs like school meals work to make sure all students are well-fed to ensuring food security is part of our disaster approach..
+State policies shape food security in Vermont, from making federal programs like school meals work to make sure all students are well-fed to ensuring food security is part of our disaster approach.
 The decisions made in Montpelier directly impact our communities, and together, we can ensure policies reflect the needs of everyone in Vermont.

-Support the Restaurant Meals Program in Vermont!
+SNAP Restaurant Meals Program in Vermont

 To stay up to date with our advocacy initiatives, sign-up for our Advocacy and Action email list below.